rcos/CSCI-4470-OpenSource/Modules/TensorFlow/source/index.rst

 The Basics
 ==========

-Much of this section courtesy of Olivier Poulin, one of our mentors
+Much of this section courtesy of Olivier Poulin, one of our mentors from last summer

 Multiple Installations
 ----------------------